Loading Image

 About the Scheme

-As an assistant economist, you will be joining a community of over 3,500 economists across more than 70 organisations, putting your economic learning to direct use by influencing high profile public policies with the best possible economic analysis.
-This is an exciting time to be joining the civil service, and with continuous support you’ll produce analysis, prepare vital briefings for senior officials, ministers or the public, provide advice on policy options, and ensure the quality and appropriate use of economic statistics.
+This is an exciting time to be joining the Civil Service, and with continuous support you’ll produce analysis, prepare vital briefings for senior officials, ministers or the public, provide advice on policy options, and ensure the quality and appropriate use of economic statistics.

 How much will I earn?